nerilex/pi-poster/README.md

 running `make`.

 Converting to PDF is done by `ps2pdf` which is part of [ghostscript][2].
-Postscript can be installed by running `sudo apt-get install ghostscrip` on most Debian based distributions.
+Ghostscript can be installed by running `sudo apt-get install ghostscript` on most Debian based distributions.

 Please let me know if you like it, have printed it or something else ;-).